Davis Guggenheim

+Philip Davis Guggenheim is an American screenwriter, director, and producer.

+Active in television and film's directions and productions since the 1990s, from 2006 Guggenheim has specialized in making documentaries, ranking the top 100 highest-grossing documentaries of all time with three works: An Inconvenient Truth, It Might Get Loud, and Waiting for "Superman".

+Guggenheim's cinematographic projects received several awards and nominations, including the Academy Award for Best Documentary Feature Film for An Inconvenient Truth, the Critics' Choice Movie Award for Best Documentary Feature for He Named Me Malala and two nominations at the Primetime Emmy Award for Outstanding Directing for a Documentary/Nonfiction Program.

-Philip Davis Guggenheim (born November 3, 1963) is an American writer, director and producer.
-His credits include NYPD Blue, ER, 24, Alias, The Shield, Deadwood, and the documentaries An Inconvenient Truth, It Might Get Loud, The Road We've Traveled, Waiting for "Superman", Inside Bill's Brain: Decoding Bill Gates, and He Named Me Malala.
-Since 2006, Guggenheim is the only filmmaker to release three different documentaries that were ranked within the top 100 highest-grossing documentaries of all time (An Inconvenient Truth, It Might Get Loud, and Waiting for "Superman").
+His credits include NYPD Blue, ER, 24, Alias, The Shield, Deadwood, and the documentaries It Might Get Loud, The Road We've Traveled, Waiting for "Superman", Inside Bill's Brain: Decoding Bill Gates.

 Early life

 Philip Davis Guggenheim was born in St. Louis, Missouri, the son of Marion Davis (née Streett) and filmmaker Charles Guggenheim.
 His father was Jewish, whereas his mother was Episcopalian.
 He graduated from the Potomac School, Sidwell Friends School and Brown University.

 Career

 Guggenheim joined the HBO Western drama Deadwood as a producer and director for the first season in 2004.
 The series was created by David Milch and focused on a growing town in the American West.
 Guggenheim directed the episodes "Deep Water", "Reconnoitering the Rim", "Plague" and "Sold Under Sin".
-He left the crew at the end of Season 1.
+He left the show at the end of Season 1.

-The documentary, An Inconvenient Truth, was produced and directed by Davis Guggenheim.
+The documentary An Inconvenient Truth was produced and directed by Davis Guggenheim.
 An Inconvenient Truth won the Academy Award in 2007 for Best Documentary Feature.
-The film, released in 2006, featured Former U.S. Vice President Al Gore and his international slideshow on global warming.
+The film, released in 2006, featured former U.S. Vice President Al Gore and his international slideshow on global warming.